jasoncodes/jasoncodes.com/_posts/rails-3-nested-resource-slugs.markdown

 rails generate migration add_cached_slug_to_projects cached_slug:string
 {% endhighlight %}

-This field will also be preferred for lookups and thus should be indexed together with any parent scope ID.
+The `cached_slug` fields will also be preferred for lookups and thus should be indexed together with any parent scope ID.
 Ensure you add the relevant indexes to the migration.

 {% highlight ruby hl_lines=4,15 %}